Burndown charts

 Effect of scope changes on the burndown

 Changing the sprint scope recalculates the burndown chart to reflect the new total.
-You’ll see a warning before making scope changes to active or completed sprints.
+If you have permission to modify sprint scope, you’ll see a warning before making scope changes to active or completed sprints.

 Scope changes include: